-You won't start repaying loans until you earn over £27,295/yr.
+You won't start repaying loans until you earn over £25,000/yr.
 Repayments are only 9% of the amount you earn over that amount.
-This is £12.80 at £29,000 and £20.30 on a salary of £30,000.
-It is estimated that over 80% of students will never pay their student loans back in full as what you owe is written off (i.e. cancelled) after 30 years.
+It is estimated that the majority of students will never pay their student loans back in full as what you owe is written off (i.e. cancelled) after 40 years.